david-f-amorim/Simulating-THG-of-few-femtosecond-pulses-in-a-noble-gas-/README.txt

 finished handover presentation; wrote "manuscript_spectra.py" ;

-- FINISH PP WITH SAMPLE OUTPUT

-START WRITING REPORT AND PRESENTATION WITHOUT RESULTS!!

-FIND PICTURES OF NEW AND OLD CHIPS!!!
+NEW PLOT FOR VINCENT!!

+DO PROMISING SPECTRA PLOT??!!!

 - run "final simulations" with good parameters [and PPT!]
 	+ calculate ratios of Ar/Ne energies [just numerically at sat points; DOES NE EVEN SAT IN EXP??]
 	+

 - work on "documentation"
 	+ write report
 	+ prepare final presentation [use CFEL template; 12 minutes; formal]
+	+ FIND PICTURES OF NEW AND OLD CHIPS!!!